metamorworks - stock.adobe.com

 • Providing data scientists with greater choice to use their preferred platforms when developing predictive AI, generative AI and machine learning models and applications.

-• Model deployment in a secure, trusted environment that includes all cloud providers and on premises and can scale to meet enterprise needs while providing a clear cost structure.
+• Model deployment in a secure, trusted environment that includes all cloud providers and on-premises, and that can scale to meet enterprise needs while providing a clear cost structure.

-• With BYOM, access from within VantageCloud to models not only provided by DataRobot but to models an enterprise may have developed on its own in DataRobot
+• With BYOM, access from within VantageCloud not only to models provided by DataRobot, but to models an enterprise might have developed on its own in DataRobot.

 While the integration is useful for existing Teradata customers, the true significance of any Teradata moves lies in whether they can attract new customers, according to Farmer.